department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled.md

 - Has a 20% or higher predischarge disability rating (memorandum rating) and will soon leave the military, **or**
 - Is participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty

 **Note:** Having a service-connected disability means we've concluded that you're disabled because of an illness or injury caused—or made worse by—your active military service.
-Your disability rating is how we measure how severe your disability is (with 0% being not at all disabled and 100% disabled being totally disabled).
+Your disability rating measures how severe your disability is (with 0% meaning you're not at all disabled and 100% meaning you're totally disabled and not expected to improve).

 <br>